-Use starter activities to allow students to work individually as they enter class.
+If needed, use starter activities to allow students to work individually as they enter class.
 This will give you time to take attendance and preview the lesson plan.
+If provided, use the starter activity in the lesson plan.

-- 10 -Word Tweet - All About Me (Have students draw or write an introduction of themselves) - Starter Questions (Write one of the "Would You Rather" questions on the board and have students write or draw their answer)
+- 5 Word Introduction - All About Me (Have students draw or write an introduction of themselves) - Starter Questions (Write one of the "Would You Rather" questions on the board and have students write or draw their answer)